gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Remove-AadrmTemplate.md

 You can delete only custom templates.
 You can set default templates to an archived state but you cannot delete them.

-You can also do this action in the Azure classic portal.
+Although you can configure Rights Management templates in the Azure portal, unless the templates are converted to labels, you must use PowerShell to remove these templates.

 After a template is deleted, content protected with that template might become inaccessible.
 Users who are super users can continue to access content that was previously protected with a template that is now deleted.
 For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).